Quality Contact Framework 111-22100000

 - participating in Aim for Accuracy as needed

-The Resources page contains the variation request business case template, reason codes for the application of sampling, Quality Call Framework and the reference to the Enterprise Agreement, FAQs on Oversampling, contact details and intranet links, including a link to the Enterprise Agreement 2024-2027.
+The Resources page contains the variation request business case template, reason codes for the application of sampling, Quality Contact Framework and the reference to the Enterprise Agreement, FAQs on Oversampling, contact details and intranet links, including a link to the Enterprise Agreement 2024-2027.

 Contents

-Quality Call Framework accreditation of Quality Checkers
+Quality Contact Framework accreditation of Quality Checkers

-Quality Call Framework quality checking
+Quality Contact Framework quality checking

 Quality standards in service delivery